TREE OF THE MONTH

 Weeping Nootka False Cypress

 Located on the Clay Avenue side of Woodland Park is this beautiful Weeping Nootka False Cypress (Xanthocyparis nootkatensis 'Pendula').
-This conifer tree is a part of the Woodland Park Tree Trail and has a plaque at it's base installed by the Lexington Tree Board.
+This conifer tree is a part of the Woodland Park Tree Trail and has a plaque at its base installed by the Lexington Tree Board.
 Native to the Pacific Northwest Coast, this False Cypress is best planted in well drained, slightly acidic soils with full sun.
 It can grow to a height of 50 feet with a spread of 20 feet and has small cones.
 Although it likes moist soil, it has some drought resistance.
 In our region the Weeping Nootka False Cypress seems to be pest & problem free.

 January 2022